piran-framework/ganjex/README.md

  ```
  	Ganjex ganjex = //you can save an instance of Ganjex container in Ganjex object
  	    Ganjex.run(new GanjexConfiguration.Builder()
- 	        .libPath("/opt/ganjex/lib")         //location where libraries should be added to
+ 	        .libPath("/opt/ganjex/lib")         //location where libraries should be added
- 	        .servicePath("/opt/ganjex/service)  // location where services should be added to
+ 	        .servicePath("/opt/ganjex/service)  //location where services should be added
- 	        .watcherDelay(4)                    //how many second watchers should wait to retry
+ 	        .watcherDelay(4)                    //how many seconds watchers should wait to retry
- 	        .hooks(new SomeHookContainer())     //list of all object containing hooks
+ 	        .hooks(new SomeHookContainer())     //list of all objects containing hooks
  	        .build());
  ```
 Please note that `SomeHookContainer` class in the above example should have at least two methods annotated with